wendyverdonk93/docs/content/integrations/plugins/prestashop-1-7/manual.md

 - Tested on PHP 7.0

 ### 2. Installation
-1. Login into your backend and navigate to _'Modules-> Modules & Services'_.
+1. Login into your backend and navigate to _'Modules→ Modules & Services'_.
 Click on _Upload a module_
 2. Select the Plugin_PrestaShop.zip file, click on _Configure_.

 ### 3. Configuration
-1. Navigate to the backend of your webshop and navigate to _Modules & Services -> Search for MultiSafepay-> Configure_
+1. Navigate to the backend of your webshop and navigate to _Modules & Services → Search for MultiSafepay→ Configure_
 2. Set your API key and save. {{% account_info %}}
 3. Click on the Payments tab and enable the payment methods you would like to offer.